William Hay (architect): Later career: 1862–1888

 In 1862 Hay formed a partnership with architect David Stirling in Halifax, Nova Scotia.
-They worked together through 1865 on the Halifax Club (1862), Alexander Keith's residence (1863), and a new Provincial Building designed for use as a post office, customs house, and railway department (built from 1863–1868, now the Art Gallery of Nova Scotia).
+They worked together through 1865 on the Halifax Club (1862), Alexander Keith's residence (1863), and a new Provincial Building designed for use as a post office, customs house, and railway department (built from 1863 to 1868, now the Art Gallery of Nova Scotia).
 He married his second wife, Jemima Huddleston (1838–1905) of Ryde, Isle of Wight, in 1864.
 The couple produced one daughter, Fanny, and settled in Edinburgh where Hay set up a new practice.

-In 1871 he was hired by Sir William Chambers, Lord Provost of Edinburgh, to oversee the restoration of St. Giles' Cathedral which took place from 1872–1884.
+In 1871 he was hired by Sir William Chambers, Lord Provost of Edinburgh, to oversee the restoration of St. Giles' Cathedral which took place from 1872 to 1884.
 In 1877 he formed a partnership with John Henderson's son George Henderson.
 The two men worked together until Hay became seriously ill in October 1887.
 He died eight months later at Rabbit Hall, Hamilton Street, Joppa at the age of 70.